 “I think the role of this science festival is to inspire young people and present them with options.
 Here in Swindon, they could even work in the business of Space.
 It is just opening children’s horizons as to what could be out there; STEM studies are really important for kids”.

-Ian Larrard, Business West’s Director in Swindon and Wiltshire told me:
+Ian Larrard, Business West’s Director in Swindon and Wiltshire told me that:

 “We are proud to be supporting this exciting project, which is shaping up to be a fantastic celebration of innovation in Swindon and the region.
 Swindon employers are at the forefront of tackling our greatest challenges and opportunities from climate change and vehicles of the future to the future of medicine.